bluefeet/Perl-Critic-Policy-Catalyst-ProhibitUnreachableCode/README.md

 methods = my_detaching_method my_other_detaching_method
 ```

-This policy would then considering all of the following lines as
+This policy would then consider all of the following lines as
 terminating statements:

 ```perl